Wayne State University OneCardUniversities / Colleges

 Use the named document page whenever the authority names a specific document.

 This matters because several nearby pages reuse 300×300 px.
-Shared size alone does not mean they match this route.
+Shared size alone does not mean they match this profile.

 Exact size and cropping guidance